Junior Specialist Position Department of Ophthalmology & Vision Science UC Davis School of Medicine

 Professional Competence (5%):

-The candidate will be expected to attend symposia and conferences, participate in and contribute to departmental and other seminars, journal clubs, and other activities, as applicable.
+The candidate will be expected to attend symposia and conferences, and participate in and contribute to departmental and other seminars, journal clubs, and other activities, as applicable.
 The incumbent will present research at regional and appropriate national meetings such as ARVO and AAO.
 Presentations will be delivered in poster and/or oral format.

 University and Public Service (5%):